typestack/routing-controllers/README.md

 | `QueryParam(name: string, options?: ParamOptions)`  | `get(@QueryParam('id') id: number)`              | Injects a query string parameter to a controller action parameter value.
 In options you can specify if parameter should be parsed into a json object or not.
 Also you can specify there if query parameter is required and action cannot work with empty parameter. | `request.query('id')`          |
 | `BodyParam(name: string, options?: ParamOptions)`   | `post(@BodyParam('name') name: string)`          | Injects a body parameter to a controller action parameter value.
 In options you can specify if parameter should be parsed into a json object or not.
 Also you can specify there if body parameter is required and action cannot work with empty parameter.          | `request.body['name']`         |
 | `CookieParam(name: string, options?: ParamOptions)` | `get(@CookieParam('username') username: string)` | Injects a cookie parameter to a controller action parameter value.
 In options you can specify if parameter should be parsed into a json object or not.
 Also you can specify there if cookie parameter is required and action cannot work with empty parameter.      | `request.cookie('username')`   |

+## Samples

+Take a look on samples in [./sample](https://github.com/PLEEROCK/controllers.ts/tree/master/sample) for more examples of usages.

 ## Todos